What Is AI Anxiety?

 2. Challenge Catastrophic Predictions

 When you notice a thought like "AI will make my job obsolete within a year," apply the cognitive techniques from CBT.
+This pattern is a form of AI catastrophizing — jumping to the worst-case scenario and treating it as inevitable.
 Ask: What's the evidence for this?
 What's the evidence against it?
 What would I tell a friend who said this?
 What's a more balanced way to see this?
 Technology predictions are notoriously unreliable — remember when self-driving cars were "5 years away" in 2015?
 The reality is almost always more gradual and more nuanced than the headlines suggest.

 3. Focus on What You Can Control